mikhailkazagashev/zmqhb/README.md

 Description
 ============
-Two application with command line interface talk to each other using signed zmq messages.
+Two applications with command line interface talk to each other using signed zmq messages.

 Requirements